Fast Nonlinear Vector Quantile Regression: Experiments

 where $\widehat{Q}^{QR}_{\rvar{Y}_i|\rvec{X}}(u_i;\vec{x})$ is obtained via 1d linear or nonlinear quantile regression of the variable $\rvar{Y}_i$.
 These separable baselines represent the basic approaches for \emph{distribution-free} uncertainty estimation with vector-valued variables.
 They work well in practice and the size of the $\alpha$-confidence sets they produce serves an upper bound, due to their inherent independence assumption.

 \textbf{Evaluation procedure.} The key idea for comparing distribution-free uncertainty estimation approaches is as follows.
 First, a nominal coverage rate $1-\alpha^{*}$ is chosen.
 An $\alpha$-confidence set is then constructed for each estimation method, such that it obtains the nominal coverage (in expectation).
-This is similar in spirit to calibration methods used in conformal prediction \citep{sesia2021conformal} since $\alpha$ is calibrated to control the size of the $\alpha$-confidence set.
-Finally, the size of the $\alpha$-confidence set is measured as the evaluation criterion.
-See \Cref{sec:appedix-impl-details,tab:real_data_results} for full experimental details and calibrated $\alpha$ values.
+This is similar to calibration in conformal prediction \citep{sesia2021conformal} since $\alpha$ is calibrated to control the size of the $\alpha$-confidence set.
+Finally, the size of the $\alpha$-confidence set is measured as the evaluation criterion. { \Cref{sec:appedix-impl-details} contains experimental details and calibrated $\alpha$ values. }

-\textbf{Results.} Across the four datasets, NL-VQR acheives 34-60\% smaller $\alpha$-confidence set size compared to the second-best performing method (Appendix \cref{tab:real_data_results,fig:real_data_expts}).
-The reason for the superior performance of NL-VQR is its ability to accurately capture the shape of the conditional distribution, leading to small confidence sets with the same coverage (Appendix \cref{fig:real_data_contours}).
+\textbf{Results.} Across the four datasets, NL-VQR acheives 34-60\% smaller $\alpha$-confidence set size compared to the second-best performing method { (\cref{fig:real_data-example-coverage,fig:real_data_expts}; \cref{tab:real_data_results}). } The reason for the superior performance of NL-VQR is its ability to accurately capture the shape of the conditional distribution, leading to small confidence sets with the same coverage { (\cref{fig:real_data-example-contour,fig:real_data_contours}). }